isrlab/F16Model.jl/README.md

 More features will be added as we continue to develop this package.

+## Model Details
+The states of the system are as follows

+1. N: North position in ft
+1. E: East position in ft
+1. h: Altitude in ft
+1. $\phi$

 ## Installation
 Add package using GitHub url as shown below.